 - When the shiitake and wood ear fungus is soft, drain and discard the soaking water or reserve to use in another dish.
 Remove the tough stem from the shiitake and chop into small pieces.
 Roughly chop the wood ear fungus.

-- Combine the cooked napa cabbage and portobello mushroom with the shiitake mushroom, wood ear fungus, scallion, garlic and ginger juice.
+- Combine the cooked napa cabbage and portobello mushroom with the remaining filling ingredients (except cornstarch): shiitake mushroom, wood ear fungus, carrot, scallion, garlic and ginger juice.
 Mix well.
 Add salt or soy sauce to season.
 Taste to adjust.

 - Add cornstarch to absorb the excess moisture.
 Mix well.